techwiz42/debabelizer/README.md

 ## 🙏 Acknowledgments

-- OpenAI for Whisper models
+- OpenAI for Whisper models and TTS API
 - All provider teams for their excellent APIs
 - Contributors and testers
 - The open-source community